daveschumaker/scss-away/README.md

 Run the script from your project folder.
 Providing an absolute path to your project folder as an argument.
 (Tip, you can get the absolute path of your current project by typing `pwd` in your terminal).

 ```
-./node_modules/scss-away/bin/scss-away /user/dave/projects/example/
+scss-away --path /user/dave/example-project/src/
 ```

+(Depending on how Node is setup on your machine, you may have to invoke this script using `./node_modules/scss-away/bin/scss-away` )

 ## How to use

+By default, the running the script above will search for `scss` files inside `/user/dave/example-project/src/`.

-As an example, this is the ideal sort of folder structure for matching `js` / `jsx` and `scss` files:
+As an example, this is the ideal sort of default folder structure for matching `js` / `jsx` and `scss` files:

 ```
 projectFolder/